parthsinghal09/Regression-Algorithms-CLL788/README.md

 # Regression-Algorithms

-This is the implementation of Regression ALgorithms in python without the use of already available packages/
+This is the implementation of Regression ALgorithms in python without the use of already available packages.

 # Files
 - Linear_Regression.ipynb => Contains the implementation of Batch/Vanilla LMS, Stochastic LMS and Least Squared Closed Form solution algorithms from scratch.
 This also contains sklearn based implementation of Ridge, Lasso and Elastic Net regressions